isaacazuelos/tsundoku/docs/manual.md

 $ tsundoku path
 ```

-The `path` verb prints the path of the current Tsundoku directory.
-It prints nothing if there isn't one closer to root than the current directory.
+The `path` verb prints the absolute path of the current Tsundoku file.

 ### Working with your pile